PURPOSE OF THIS POLICY

 Amplification and Chalking

-Amplified sound on the Lory Student Center Plaza is permitted when approved in advance by LSC Event Planning Services, with a reservation.
+Amplified sound of voice and recorded music on the Lory Student Center Plaza is permitted when approved in advance by LSC Event Planning Services, with a reservation.
+Live music may not be amplified on the Plaza.
 The event must take place during the normal office hours of Event Planning Services.
 Sound levels are not to exceed 80 decibels at any time.
 Due to the proximity of classrooms, offices, laboratories, and the library, an Event Planning Services staff member will monitor the sound level and may require lower sound levels when necessary to avoid undue disruption of others.
-Refer to the Lory Student Center policies for information related to live outdoor music on the plaza.

-- Picketing in an orderly manner in open public forums is permitted in accordance with this Policy.
-Such activities should not become disruptive nor should they impede access.
+- Picketing: Picketing in an orderly manner in public or student forums is permitted in accordance with this Policy.
+Such activities should not become disruptive to University operations, nor should they impede access.
 Picketing is not permitted inside campus buildings or other non-public areas.

-- Noise–Making-- sustained or repeated noise made in a manner that substantially interferes with another speaker’s ability to communicate his/her message is not permitted.
+- Noise-Making: sustained or repeated noise made in a manner that substantially interferes with another speaker’s ability to communicate their message is not permitted.
 Noise levels should not interfere with classes, meetings, or activities in progress or the privacy of residence hall students.

-- Other Laws and Rules–All applicable laws, rules and regulations (including, but not limited to, the Student Conduct Code, Human Resource Services Manual, and Academic Faculty/Administrative Professional Manual) must be followed whenever engaging in activities on campus.
+Other Laws and Rules: All applicable laws, rules and regulations (including, but not limited to, the Student Conduct Code, Human Resource Manual, Academic Faculty/Administrative Professional Manual, Campus Facility Use Manual, CSU Policy:Signs, Posters, Banners and Flyers, and CSU Policy: Food and Beverage Sales and Service) must be followed whenever engaging in activities on campus.

 Laws Relevant to Rallies, Demonstrations and Gatherings